wesley-hsieh/pokemon_favorites/readme.md

 ## Description

-A rendition and personal take on the classic Pokémon Teambuilder built and based on a combination of Flask, Jinja, PostgreSQL, HTML, CSS, and Javascript.
+A rendition and personal project on the classic Pokémon Teambuilder built and based on a combination of Flask, Jinja, PostgreSQL, HTML, CSS, and Javascript.
+A place for people to generally draft which Pokémon they want to bring, their movesets, abilities, and items as well as view other people's teams and what they chose to bring in their journey!

 ## Getting Started

 If you wish to simply view the project in action, head over to [yetanotherpokemonteambuilder](https://yetanotherpokemonteambuilder-32a0fcc5ffd6.herokuapp.com/)

+### General user flow

+Go ahead and register with the site, email is required but no emails will be sent to you so do not worry about that.
+Navigate to your profile and you will see an area that you can create a new team based on whichever name you submit.
+Once you have decided on the name of your team and submit, you'll be redirected to your team creation page.
+Click on the question mark images to edit that specific slot, in which you will have the option(s) to choose which Pokémon, and the rest of the drop downs will be populated afterwards.
+Make sure to click save and you'll be further redirected back to your team creation page.

+Furthermore, you can look up Pokémon and their base stats, types, and stats in the search bar in the top right by your profile link.
+Simply input a Pokémon's name you wish to look up.
+In the specific Pokémon's page, you'll see a little button by which you can toggle whether or not you wish to see shiny sprite.

 ### Dependencies